terminological/r6-generator/README.md

 ## r6-generator-maven-archetype

 This step-by-step is easier to follow with a example starting point.
-The `r6-generator-maven-archetype` helps set-up r6-generator projects in the recommended configuration.
+The `r6-generator-maven-archetype` helps set-up a default r6-generator project in the recommended configuration.

 The archetype needs the following information, most of which can be entered interactively:

+Necessary:

-* githubOrganisation
+* githubOrganisation - (or your github user name)
-* githubRepository
+* githubRepository - the name you are going to use for the github repo for this project.

+Optional:

 * package - the Java package, optional, defaults to io.github.${githubOrganisation}
-* rPackageName - optional, defaults to same as githubRepository
+* rPackageName - optional, defaults to ${githubRepository}
 * versionId - optional, defaults to main-SNAPSHOT
 * rPackageVersion - optional, defaults to 0.0.0.9000
 * rPackageLicense - optional, defaults to MIT